-Author and motivational speaker Brian Tracy describes sales as the "ultimate default career."
-By that, he means that many people get into sales because they can't find any other job that pays them what they need.
-Some of the top sales professionals in the world will admit they had no intention of getting into or staying in the sales industries, yet most wouldn't change their decision to stay.
-While it may be a default occupation, there are several reasons why you should choose a career in sales instead of being a salesperson until something else opens up.
+Author and motivational speaker Brian Tracy described sales as the "ultimate default career."
+By that, he meant that many people get into sales because they can't find any other job that pays them what they need.
+Yet, while some of the top sales professionals in the world will admit they had no intention of getting into or staying in the sales industries, most wouldn't change their decision to stay.
+There are several reasons why you should choose a career in sales instead of being a salesperson until something else opens up.

 There are very few careers that offer the income potential that sales careers offer.
 While not all sales careers offer unlimited income potential, many do.
 In sales, your income is based on your performance.
-There will be quotas and activity expectations, but there also are rewards in the form of commission checks, quarterly and annual bonuses, trips, prizes, and a slew of other incentives.
+Yes, there will be quotas and activity expectations, but there also are rewards in the form of commission checks, quarterly and annual bonuses, trips, prizes, and a slew of other incentives.

 Those who hire sales professionals hire them to increase their revenues.
 Without sales, their doors will soon be closed, so employers are willing to do what it takes to get their sales teams motivated—that motivation usually comes in the form of income.